'A Continuum of Healthcare Services' Est. 1966

 At the end of 2000 and beginning of 2001 renovations and new construction of the nurse's station, dining room, kitchen, front entrance and office area were completed at a cost of over $700,000.

-The board and administration of Prairie View Campus continue to look forward in assessing the needs of the seniors in our area and providing them with a place to go to get those needs met whether it be adding on to our campus yet one more time or keeping up with the new technology that is engulfing the healthcare industry.
+The board and administration of Prairie View Campus continue to look forward in assessing the needs and requests of the seniors in our area and providing them with a place to go to get those needs met whether it be adding on to our campus yet one more time or keeping up with the new technology that is engulfing the healthcare industry.